Waits Motel condemnation gets OK by council

 Last week, Mayor Cassie Franklin introduced the resolution asking council to agree with pursuing the condemnation of the Waits using eminent domain.
 It got a 7-0 vote in favor.

-The city’s overall goal on condemnation would be to uacquire the property, raze the site and then seek to resell the land to developers that would build a housing development, the city said in a press release.
+The city’s overall goal on condemnation would be to acquire the property, raze the site and then seek to resell the land to developers that would build a housing development, the city said in a press release.

 In a July 5 affidavit, the police department outlined crime at the Waits has been bad over the past year.
 There were 236 police calls in a 16-month span to the 24-room property.
 Several were for illegal drug activity, plus a few violent crimes and drug overdoses.